Saxophonist / Composer / Visual Artist

 Kevin has traveled and performed as a soloist and in ensembles all over the world, including Canada, Fance, Italy, and China.
 The New York Times reviewed one of Kevin’s concerts as “…precise and energetic…” Since, Kevin has performed with numerous ensembles such as Iktus+, Ensemble Mise-en, Tactus, Qubit, Tempus Continuum Ensemble, and Inverted Space.
-Kevin has made a name for himself focusing on modern saxophone and performance techniques; he utilizes these skills to commission and premiere a wide array of new works in a solo and chamber setting.
+Kevin has made a name for himself focusing on modern saxophone and performance techniques; he utilizes these skills to commission and premier a wide array of new works in a solo and chamber setting.

 Recently, Kevin has received commissions and several other premieres from ensembles and individuals such as Martha Cargo, Anne H. Goldberg-Baldwin, andPlay, loadbang, and Ensemble SurPlus.
 Additionally, Kevin travelled to Stuttgart, GE to attend Akadmie Schloss Solitude in 2015, where he studied with Chaya Czernowin and Rebecca Saunders.
 Planned CD recordings by Martha Cargo and Anne H. Goldberg-Baldwin will feature Kevin's newest works, body and... and... for solo bass flute, and an untitled work for piano.